blues/app-accelerators/76-untethered-trailer-chassis-fleet-tracker/README.md

 ### Fleet organization

-Create one [Fleet](https://dev.blues.io/guides-and-tutorials/fleet-admin-guide/) per equipment category — for example, `reefer-trailers`, `dry-vans`, and `flatbed-trailers`.
+Create one [Fleet](https://dev.blues.io/guides-and-tutorials/fleet-admin-guide/) per equipment category, for example, `reefer-trailers`, `dry-vans`, and `flatbed-trailers`.
 Fleet-level [environment variables](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) flow to every device in that fleet on the next inbound sync, so you can tune heartbeat cadence or motion sensitivity for the whole category at once.
 [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) can auto-classify trailers by device attribute if your fleet uses a consistent naming scheme.

 ### Environment variables